AbleEng/hexpacker/README.md

 ```
 This repo hasn't been "library-ized" just yet, but I may spin out the mercator, haversine, and stitching components into separate modules.

+## Calling hexpacker from your code

+Since this repo is an implementation (as opposed to a library), you will have to load/include the appropriate namespaces manually.

++ `hexpacker.stitch` contains all of the code pertaining to circle packing/coordinate generation.
+Incanter is also included in this namespace in case you want to run some tests via plotting.

++ `hexpacker.mercator` contains the mercator projection definitions (keep in mind that there are some artifacts in the file for niceness when plotting with incanter)

++ `hexpacker.haversine` contains the haversine (and reverse-haversine) implementations.

+Realistically, you should only need to load hexpacker.stitch/pack-geo-circle function if you just want to generate circle packings.
 ### Notes

++

 + Using spherical approximation of earth (versus spheroid) because it's a simpler model.
 It introduces some error, but who cares?